GHTM

 • PhD Theses

-• Services
+• International

 Determinants of COVID-19 Vaccine Hesitancy in Portuguese-Speaking Countries: A Structural Equations Modeling Approach

-• Autores: Álvaro Francisco Lopes de Sousa, Jules Ramon Brito Teixeira, Iracema Lua, Fernanda de Oliveira Souza, Andrêa Jacqueline Fortes Ferreira, Guilherme Schneider, Herica Emilia Félix de Carvalho, Layze Braz de Oliveira, Shirley Verônica Melo Almeida Lima, Anderson Reis de Sousa, Telma Maria Evangelista de Araújo, Emerson Lucas Silva Camargo, Mônica Oliveira Batista Oriá, Isabel Craveiro, Tânia Maria de Araújo, Isabel Amélia Costa Mendes, Carla Arena Aparecida Ventura, Isabel Sousa, Rodrigo Mota de Oliveira, Manuel Simão, Inês Fronteira
+• Authors: Álvaro Francisco Lopes de Sousa, Jules Ramon Brito Teixeira, Iracema Lua, Fernanda de Oliveira Souza, Andrêa Jacqueline Fortes Ferreira, Guilherme Schneider, Herica Emilia Félix de Carvalho, Layze Braz de Oliveira, Shirley Verônica Melo Almeida Lima, Anderson Reis de Sousa, Telma Maria Evangelista de Araújo, Emerson Lucas Silva Camargo, Mônica Oliveira Batista Oriá, Isabel Craveiro, Tânia Maria de Araújo, Isabel Amélia Costa Mendes, Carla Arena Aparecida Ventura, Isabel Sousa, Rodrigo Mota de Oliveira, Manuel Simão, Inês Fronteira

 • Journal: Vaccines, vol 9, art 1167